Table of Contents

 - No extra oils, chemicals, or additional artificial flavors are added to the pellets.

-- The pellets are low-moisture in order to increase the burn offered by the pellets.
+- The pellets are low-moisture to increase the burn offered by the pellets.

 - The product is made in the USA.